 More than 200 years ago, George Washington had a vision for the capital city of the United States that included a botanic garden that would demonstrate and promote the importance of plants to the young nation.
 Established by the U.S. Congress in 1820, the U.S. Botanic Garden is one of the oldest botanic gardens in North America.
 Since 1934, it has been administered through the Architect of the Capitol.

-The Garden has been recognized as a museum and is accredited by the American Association of Museums.
+The Garden has been recognized as a museum and is accredited by the American Alliance of Museums.
 This accreditation is a widely recognized seal of approval that recognizes a museum's commitment to excellence, accountability, high professional standards and continued institutional improvement.

 U.S. Botanic Garden Mission